eugenia1984/english/glossary.md

 - **Can't** is sometimes used for referring to something that should not be done, usually for reasons like safety, rules, or best practices.
 It emphasizes the importance of avoiding certain actions.
 For example, ``You can't enter restricted areas without permission highlights a strict rule or prohibition``.

+- **Challenging** means something that is difficult in a way that tests your ability or determination.
+When work is challenging, it requires effort, skill, or strong problem-solving.

 - **Chat**: To talk with someone.
 Example: ``I chat with my friends at work``.

 - **Checking emails**: To look at and read new messages in your email account.
 Example: ``After logging in, I check my emails to see if I have any new messages``.